- Home

 Delivery Mode Insights

-The on-premises segment dominated the market with a revenue share of 47.04% in 2024.
+The on-premises segment led the market with the largest revenue share of 46.3% in 2025.
 Most institutions are currently installing software and tools to store data at their premises due to the ease of access and security, resulting in a large market share of this type of delivery.
-Current systems in small organizations are practical, but when scaled up, it can take time and effort to manage data if an organization is dealing with a large dataset.
-This can mean a large capital investment in data storage and security.
+Current systems in small organizations are practical, but when scaled up, they can take time and effort to manage data when dealing with large datasets.
+This can entail a significant capital investment in data storage and security.

-The cloud-based segment is projected to grow at the fastest CAGR of 24.4% over the forecast period, owing to ease of storage, less capital investment, and increased flexibility and efficiency; these factors also add up to continuous growth in this delivery mode.
-Cloud-based storage can also be on-premises, but issue of scalability comes into picture, even though public cloud storage solutions are a key factor for the growth of cloud-based storage solutions becoming the fastest growing sub-segment, limitations of same include less privacy, and more security concerns regarding loss of data.
+The cloud-based segment is projected to grow at the fastest CAGR of 15.0% over the forecast period, driven by ease of storage, lower capital investment, and increased flexibility and efficiency; these factors also support continued growth in this delivery mode.
+Cloud-based storage can also be on-premises, but the issue of scalability comes into the picture, even though public cloud storage solutions are a key factor for the growth of cloud-based storage solutions, becoming the fastest-growing sub-segment.
+Limitations of the same include reduced privacy and increased security concerns about data loss.

 Application Insights

-Financial applications held the largest market share in 2024.
-Healthcare institutions and organizations are continually striving to minimize cost of treatment yet deliver better care to patients, attributed to the growth of this segment.
-The financial segment is anticipated to grow at the fastest rate over the forecast period.
+The financial segment accounted for the largest market revenue share in 2025 and is expected to grow at the fastest CAGR during the forecast period.
+Healthcare institutions and organizations are continually striving to minimize the cost of treatment while delivering better care to patients, attributed to the growth of this segment.
 Thus, companies perform better by reducing costs and preventing fraud.

 End Use Insights

-Life science companies dominated the market with a revenue share of 42.37% in 2024.
-Currently, the largest users of analytical tools and platforms are life-science companies for reducing their product costs, increasing profit margins, producing better products, and driving faster adoption and growth in the segment.
-Companies constantly invest in improving their product portfolios and offerings to cater to a wider population.
-This gives rise to a need for analytical tools to better understand and predict the market and drive value-based decisions.
+The life science companies segment led the market with the largest revenue share of 40.6% in 2025.
+Currently, the largest users of analytical tools and platforms are life-science companies, which use them to reduce product costs, increase profit margins, produce better products, and drive faster adoption and growth in the segment.
+Companies continually invest in improving their product portfolios and offerings to better serve a wider audience.
+This creates a need for analytical tools to better understand and predict the market and to drive value-based decisions.

 Regional Insights

-North America healthcare analytics industry dominated the global market in 2024 with a revenue share of 48.0%.
-The region has state-of-the-art healthcare facilities, and the adoption of these platforms and better technological availability have all resulted in a large market share for North America.
-The rising burden of chronic ailments and an increasing geriatric population have also created a need for hospitals and other organizations to adopt analytics tools.
+North America dominated the global healthcare analytics market with the largest revenue share of 47.5% in 2025.
+The region has state-of-the-art healthcare facilities, and the adoption of these platforms and better technological availability.
+Moreover, the rising burden of chronic illnesses and an aging population have created a need for hospitals and other organizations to adopt analytics tools.
 In addition, the presence of key players has also been a factor in the large market revenue share.
-In March 2022, Microsoft launched Microsoft Cloud for Healthcare, a collaboration between patients and providers to help deliver better insights related to patient care.
+In March 2022, Microsoft launched Microsoft Cloud for Healthcare, a collaboration between patients and providers to deliver better insights into patient care.

 U.S. Healthcare Analytics Market Trends